drupal-graphql/graphql/doc/mutations/creating-mutation-plugins.md

 }
 ```

-The first thing we noticed is we are now using "UpdateEntityBase" instead of "CreateEntityBase" as our parent class,
+The first thing we noticed is we are now using **UpdateEntityBase** instead of "CreateEntityBase" as our parent class,
-we can also see that we use the same argument "Input" as above but we also have another argument called "id".
+we can also see that we use the same argument "Input" as above but we also have another argument called **id**.
 The Graphql Module will be smart enough to use that id to match to the right entity.

 ## Mutations to Delete Drupal Entities

 The only thing left now is really to delete the entity right?
-This is the simples type of operation out of the 3, because we only need to give graphql the id, it will check if we can access that type of operation and if so delete the entity with the id we give to it.
+This is the simples type of operation out of the 3, because we only need to give graphql the **id**, it will check if we can access that type of operation and if so delete the entity with the id we give to it.
 So lets look at how the plugin looks like

 ```
 <?php